 This passage indicates that the Word will restore your soul.
 Said another way, the law of the Lord has the power to revive the inner person and strengthen him or her in times of despondency.

-Similar to the need to plug in your laptop in order to recharge it, the idea of the Word restoring you is similar: it is absolutely necessary to plug into it consistently to recharge your spiritual strength.
+Similar to the need to plug in your laptop in order to recharge it, it is absolutely necessary to plug into the Word to recharge your spiritual strength.

 F. IT WILL WARN YOU

-Them in this passage refers to the Scripture.
+The word, “them” in this passage refers to the Scripture.
 Most of the problems one faces in life are self-induced, directly related to disobedience or else ignorance of scriptural principles.
 Disobedience stems from a lack of inner strength, or put another way, the inability to resist temptation.
-To know Scripture intimately is to inform and bolster one’s conscience so that in times of temptation one will be strong enough to do what is biblically correct.
-It follows then that if one prioritizes the time to place Scripture in their mind, the Holy Spirit will be faithful to use it to warn of danger: It follows that if you lack uptake, you will have a weaker warning device.
-To convict and be victorious over temptation, and in keeping with Scripture on a matter, there is great reward!
+To know Scripture intimately is to inform and bolster our consciences so that in times of temptation we will be strong enough to do what is biblically correct.
+It follows then that if we prioritize the time to place Scripture in our minds, the Holy Spirit will be faithful to use it to warn us of danger: If we lack intake, we will have a weaker warning device.
+To be convicted and be victorious over temptation, and in keeping with Scripture on a matter, there is great reward!

 G. IT WILL NOURISH YOU

-Watch out for ministers who are not constantly nourished and nourishing others by the Word.
-In contrast there is a feelings-oriented shortcut brand of “Christianity” that emphasizes the supposed performance of sign gifts—like supposedly speaking in tongues, performing miracles and healings.
-Those who supposedly practice these things are then equated with supposed spiritual maturity.
+Watch out for ministers who are not consistently nourished and nourishing others by the Word.
+In contrast, these ministers focus on a feelings-oriented shortcut brand of “Christianity” that emphasizes the supposed performance of sign gifts such as supposedly speaking in tongues, performing miracles and healings.
+Those who purportedly practice these things are then equated with supposed spiritual maturity.
 But don’t be fooled!
 Physical strength comes by going to the gym every day and lifting weights; spiritual strength comes by going to the Word every day and studying it.
-Studying the Word is hard work, but if you pay the price over many years of life, it will give you endurance and strength like nothing else!
+Studying the Word is hard work, but if you pay the price over many years of life, its truths will give you endurance and strength like nothing else!
 You will be characterized by sound doctrine because of your high protein diet and daily exercise from the Word of the faith!

-I once knew an individual whose pastor had “prophesied” over him that one day he would stand before leaders and kings as a testimony to Christ.
-Relying on the “prophesy” he never really paid the price of preparation.
+I once knew a person whose pastor had “prophesied” over him that one day he would stand before leaders and kings as a testimony to Christ.
+Relying only on the “prophesy” he never really paid the price of preparation.
 When these things didn’t come to pass he ended up quite despondent.
-God intends for His Word to nourish you today—not some supposed miraculous sign!
+God intends for His Word to nourish you today—not to be some supposed miraculous sign!
 That’s similar to a get rich quick scheme!
 There are no shortcuts to spiritual growth my friend; it is a lifelong task to grow strong in Christ, but the benefits are both immediate and eternal, so get with others in a serious Bible study with a serious teacher!
-God intends for Bible study teachers to be like coaches who will watch over, encourage and motivate you to make improvement—as well as kick you in the butt when you need it.
-(That’s the reason you shouldn’t just read Bible studies without interacting with a Bible study group).
+God intends for Bible study teachers to be like coaches who will watch over, encourage and motivate you to make improvement—as well as offer a strong reproof when you need it.
+(That’s the reason you shouldn’t simply read Bible studies without interacting with a Bible study group).

 H. IT WILL JUDGE YOU

-Some day we will spend a week on this verse.
+Some day we will spend a week studying this verse.
 It is so loaded with profundities!
 Suffice to say God’s Word exposes false believers and disobedient believers.
-It is alive, living and ever active!
-If you expose yourself to it, it will in turn judge you at times because it is empowered by God to do so.
+It is alive, living, and ever active!
+If you expose yourself to the Word, it will in turn judge you at times because it is empowered by God to do so.

 I. IT WILL SANCTIFY YOU

 Sanctify as it is used throughout Scripture means a setting apart for Christian maturation.
-One grows through grappling with truth and as said earlier, ultimate truth only stems from knowing the Scriptures.
-This fact is stated again as Christ’s intended means of maturing His Church.
+We grow through grappling with truth and as already stated, ultimate truth only stems from knowing the Scriptures.
+This fact is repeated as Christ’s intended means of maturing His Church.